michaeljclark/match/README.md

 # matcher

-_Using the Rabin-Karp algorithm in C++ to find recurring substrings._
+_Use the Rabin-Karp algorithm in C++ to find recurring substrings in a string and emit a near minimal edit list._

 ## Overview

-Single header C++ implementation of the Rabin-Karp algorithm to find recurring substrings in a string.
-The code finds substrings using a rolling hash of multiple length combinations from a mark, and checks them for prior matches in a hash chain, inserting copy instructions for the best matches or new literal instructions for new data.
-Outputs a list of instructions referencing new data or copies of prior data.
+This is a single header C++ implementation of the Rabin-Karp algorithm that is used to find recurring substrings in a string.
+This code finds self- matching substrings using a rolling hash value called a Rabin-Karp signature, which is composed incrementally from increasing length combinations of substrings offset from a marker.

-- ___Match[type=Literal]___ - create new literal from source.
-- ___Match[type=Copy]___ - self referential copy from context.
+The algorithm records offsets in a hash table indexed by the Rabin-Karp signature and saves a chain of the previous matching offsets for each signature in another table indexed by offset.
+Before updating the hash table with the current offset, the previous offset for the current signature is saved into the previous table and a chain indexed from the current offset to the previous offset has now been created.

+The search algorithm proceeds to check for hits and follows the chains of offsets leading through all prior occurances of a given Rabin-Karp signature, all the way back to the earliest match.
+The algorithm checks these approximate matches, and if valid, inserts copy instructions for the best match, into the match list, otherwise, emitting instructions to add new literals.
+The matches are approximate because there is a collision probability, however there are multiple entries that can be used to predict previous offsets.

+The output is a list of instructions referencing new data or copies of previous data.

+- ___Vector&lt;Match&gt;___
+  - ___Type___ type (* _Literal_ or _Copy_ *)
+  - ___Size___ offset
+  - ___Size___ length

 The matcher is designed to be use after a symbol input stage in a text indexer or compression engine.
 The matches in the match list can be